Real Estate Comps: What are They and How Do You Find Them?

 #1 Using the MLS to Find Real Estate Comps

 The Multiple Listing Service (MLS) is the most common tool used to find real estate comps.

 The MLS is a database that has a record of all agent sold properties.
 This database includes homes that are “pending” or in escrow.

 Active agents are required to be MLS members.
 Therefore, this is the most common way they find real estate comps.

 The MLS is easy to use.
 It filters properties by location and price, and it also gives the user details on the property.

 How to Price Property with the MLS

-A few examples of similar characteristics to look for are:
+A few example of similar characteristics to look for are:

 - Number of bedrooms

 The MLS can filter these sold properties with ease.